Neale's Musick Hall, Dublin: Late 18th and 19th centuries

+1782 Grove room collapse

-On 6 February 1782, a meeting was held in the grove rooms of the Music Hall by the Corporation of Cutlers, Painters, Paper-Stainers and Stationers to nominate a candidate to represent the city of Dublin in parliament.
-The grove rooms were situated to the left of the Music Hall stage, and did not form part of the Music Hall, theatre and supper-room complex proper, but an "apartment fitted up in an old house adjoining, on account of the late Masquerades".
+On 6 February 1782, an accident occurred in the grove rooms of the Music Hall at a meeting organised by the 'Corporation of Cutlers, Painters, Paper-Stainers and Stationers' to nominate a candidate to represent the city of Dublin in parliament.
+The grove rooms were situated to the left of the Music Hall stage, and did not form part of the Music Hall, theatre and supper-room complex proper, but were rather an "apartment fitted up in an old house adjoining, on account of the late Masquerades".

 The guild had held their meetings in the venue since at least 1765, as their Stationer's Hall had been purchased by the Wide Streets Commissioners in 1761 and demolished.
-Between 300 to 400 people were in attendance.
-At a point during a speech, the main beam (which was rotten) gave way, leading the congregated crowd to fall 20ft into the hall below.
+Between 300 and 400 people were in attendance on the day of the incident, and at one point during a speech, the main beam (which was rotten) gave way, leading the congregated crowd to fall 20 ft into the hall below.
 None of the victims appear to have died immediately in the fall, but many were maimed and at least 11 died shortly afterwards due to their injuries.
-The collapse of the floor led to the cancellation of many upcoming events, led to fears about the structural integrity of the 40-year old building, and contributed to the decline of the Music Hall when compared to the rising popularity of the Rotunda complex built in 1767.
+The event was recorded in Samuel Watson's "The Gentleman's and Citizen's Almanack" for 1792 in the section 'Historical Annals of the City of Dublin' with the following entry: